 8. The Mint wasn’t always part of the Treasury.
 From 1799 to 1873, the Mint was considered an independent agency that reported directly to the President.
 It became a part of the Treasury in 1873 and remains so today.

 9. President Lincoln was the first real person to appear on a circulating American coin, which happened in 1909.
 He was also the first American president to have his face appear on a regular-issue American coin (although earlier presidents would later appear on coins).
+For more information about the Lincoln Cent, read this Info-Vault article about the history of the penny.

 10. Ben Franklin had the first good idea for preventing counterfeiters of paper currency.
 In 1739 he cast real leaves in lead and called it the “nature print.”
 He kept the secret so well that no one figured out how he did it until the 1960s!